koszullab/E_coli_analysis/README.md

 ```
 ![alt tag](https://github.com/axelcournac/EColi_analysis/blob/master/pictures/histo_transcription_olivier.jpeg)

-We then computed the genomic distance on the normalised matrice (poor interacting bins were removed during this process) with the following lines of code.
+We then computed the genomic distance on the normalised matrice (poor interacting bins were removed during this process) with the following lines of code:
 ```python
 import distance_law3
 import scn